This article shows you how to use a Roth Conversion Ladder to help fund your early retirement!

-What is a Roth Conversion Ladder?
+What Is a Roth Conversion Ladder?

-How is a Roth IRA conversion taxed?
+How Is a Roth IRA Conversion Taxed?

 This tool is a legitimate way to fund your early retirement and possibly pay no tax on your 401K/IRA funds.
 Think about that!

-These funds were contributed pre-tax and there is a way to access them BEFORE AGE 59 ½ and pay NO TAX!
+These funds were contributed pre-tax, and there is a way to access them BEFORE AGE 59 ½ and pay NO TAX!

 This is critical to the success of the Roth Conversion Ladder.

-As mentioned earlier, you DO have to pay taxes when you convert the money from an IRA to Roth account.
+You DO have to pay taxes when you convert the money from an IRA to Roth account.

 However, we in the FIRE community will benefit from paying much lower taxes because of our financial flexibility and frugal lifestyle.